Jeff Johnson (Minnesota politician): 2014 Minnesota gubernatorial campaign

 On May 5, 2013, Johnson announced that he was running for governor.
-He received the Republican Party endorsement at their May 2014 convention, and defeated four other candidates in the August 12 primary to become the party's nominee to challenge incumbent Governor Mark Dayton.
+He received the Republican nominee Party endorsement at their May 2014 convention, and defeated four other candidates in the August 12 primary to become the party's nominee to challenge incumbent governor Mark Dayton.
 He was defeated in the November general election by a six-point margin.

 2018 Minnesota gubernatorial campaign

 On May 10, 2017, Johnson announced that he would again seek the Republican endorsement for governor of Minnesota.
 On June 2, 2018, the Republican Party of Minnesota formally endorsed him at their state convention in Duluth.
 On August 14, in what many political commentators considered an upset, Johnson defeated former governor Tim Pawlenty in the primary election to become the party's nominee.
 President Donald Trump then endorsed Johnson.
-He lost the general election to the Democratic nominee, U.S. Representative Tim Walz, by a ten-point margin.
+He lost the general election to the Democratic nominee, U.S. Representative Tim Walz, 54% to 42%.